-- In addition, a child may have: a raised temperature (fever), a sore throat, headache, tiredness, and be off their food.
-Sometimes children vomit after a bout of coughing.
+- In addition, a child may have a raised temperature (fever), a sore throat, headache, tiredness, and be off their food.
+Sometimes children may be sick (vomit) after a bout of coughing.

 - A build-up of mucus behind the eardrums may cause dulled hearing or mild earache.

 What are the treatments for coughs and colds?

 There is no magic cure!
 Typically, symptoms are worse in the first 2-3 days, and then ease over the next few days as the immune system clears the virus.
 An irritating cough may linger for up to 2-4 weeks after other symptoms have gone.
 Antibiotics do not kill viruses, so are of no use for common coughs and colds.

 Coughs and colds often do not need any treatment.
 Make sure your child has enough to drink.
 Low body fluid (dehydration) may develop if a child has a raised temperature (fever) and does not drink much.